i5hi/helpers/vault_101.md

 The output JSON contains a field ***data*** with the key:value pair, with **secret** as the key.

+*Tip: It is easier to manage your secrets by using a common name for all kv secret's key.
+In our example we have used `secret`.
+This allows unification in handling responses from the vault server as the secret's value in the JSON object response will always be contained within `response.data.secret`.*

 ## Conclusion

 In the next part we will cover Hashicorp's recommended hardening options.